 NIEHS and FDA have been engaged collaboratively in a guideline chronic toxicity study of BPA, expanded to include exposures across the lifespan to a wider than usual set of doses, conducted under Good Laboratory Practice (GLP) regulations at an FDA facility (the "core study"), and involving university-based investigators who were given animals and/or biological samples from that study to pursue functional, morphological, and molecular endpoints that are not typically included in guideline-compliant studies.
 The resulting consortium-based research program, called Consortium Linking Academic and Regulatory Insights on Toxicity of BPA (CLARITY-BPA), integrates FDA guideline-compliant research with 13 NIEHS-funded university-based studies.
-The comprehensive evaluation of guideline-compliant validated endpoints with additional endpoints in the frame of a common and robust study design is expected to significantly improve the interpretation of the wealth of data that is being generated by all consortium partners, including the characterization of the dose response of the effects observed and their interpretation in an integrated biological context.
+The comprehensive evaluation of guideline-compliant validated endpoints with additional endpoints in the frame of a common and robust study design is expected to significantly improve the interpretation of the dose response of the effects observed and their interpretation in an integrated biological context.
 NTP is currently evaluating thefindings from the BPA Clarity Study and anticipates releasing the draft report for public comment and peer review in mid-2018.